A29 road

 The A29 is a main road in England in Surrey and chiefly in West Sussex that runs for 34.4 mi.

 Route

 The road starts at the Beare Green roundabout with the A24 in Capel, south of Dorking.
 It passes minor villages, bypasses Billingshurst and crosses Pulborough not on its major axis.
+Here, it crossed the 18th-century Old Swan Bridge until a modern replacement was built.
 The A29 then crosses the South Downs at Bury Hill and passes Fontwell Park Racecourse before terminating on the B2259 in Bognor Regis.